Why You Should View Abandoned Carts in a Positive Light

 Customer reviews.
 30% of people said that what attracted them to using an unknown site were the reviews.
 Display your good reviews clearly on both your landing and product pages.
 Use channels like Facebook and Instagram to spread the word.

 Wear your security throughout your site.
 Display your Norton or Macafee trust sign with pride!
-The more recognisable the security, the more liable the customer is to make that sale.
+The more recognizable the security, the more liable the customer is to make that sale.

 Ok, so if we view abandoned carts not as lost sales, but as potential sales, there is a whole heap of mileage that we can gain from making effective use of remarketing.
-For the purposes of this blog I’ll be looking at two channels in particular: emails and Web Push notifications.
+For the purposes of this blog, I’ll be looking at four channels: email, SMS, web push and Facebook Messenger notifications.